Valentino Logo

 1960 – 1979

 The first characteristic of the Valentino logo is its monochrome.
-It was chosen deliberately, as the owner of the fashion brand adhered to the principle of minimalism in color at the beginning of his career.
+It was chosen deliberately, as the owner of the fashion brand adhered to a minimalist color palette at the beginning of his career.
 Not surprisingly, his early clothing collection was presented in a “no colors” style.
 White is the perfect background for black, so the designers made the inscriptions dark.
-With this combination of colors, regardless of thickness, the glyphs look clear and expressive.
+With this color combination, regardless of thickness, the glyphs look clear and expressive.

-The trade name is divided into two levels, as it includes both the name and surname of the Italian designer.
+The trade name is divided into two parts, as it includes both the first and last names of the Italian designer.
 The first line is the largest: the word “Valentino” is in bold font in uppercase.
 The letters consist of lines of varying thickness, adding elegance.
 Some have thin serifs, while others end in sharp, needle-like tips.
 The inscription in the second row is less striking: it is set in a thin sans-serif and centered.
-Above them flaunts the iconic “V” sign with elongated serifs that form almost a complete oval.
+Above them, the iconic “V” sign flaunts elongated serifs that form almost a complete oval.
 It schematically resembles an imperial crown, as the founder of the fashion brand is often called the emperor of fashion.

 1979 – today

-The former owner’s surname disappeared from the logo, as by that time, the information was no longer relevant.
-The single word “Valentino” perfectly fulfills the function of representing the brand, as by then, it was well known around the world even without the specification “Garavani.”
-Otherwise, everything remained in its original form – the monochrome, the pointed letters, the thin serifs, and, of course, the unique element in the form of the victory sign – “V.”
+The former owner’s surname disappeared from the logo because the information was no longer relevant.
+The single word “Valentino” serves perfectly as the brand’s representative, as it is well known around the world even without the specification “Garavani.”
+Otherwise, everything remained in its original form: the monochrome, the pointed letters, the thin serifs, and, of course, the unique element in the form of the victory sign “V.”

 Font and Colors

 The text in the Valentino emblem is set in Italian Didot font.
-Designer Bob Alonso developed it, and it was first published by BA Graphics.
+Designer Bob Alonso developed it, and BA Graphics first published it.
 Its free alternative is Bodoni FLF by Casady & Greene.
-Later, a new typeface with serifs, NT Valentino, was created based on the original style.
+Later, a new serif typeface, NT Valentino, was created based on the original style.

 The palette of the fashion house’s visual identity is distinguished by monochrome, as the designer adored single-color schemes, which is clearly evident in his collections.
 Black inscriptions on a white background look simple but impressive.